istio-ecosystem/sail-operator/bundle/README.md

 ## Creating and Configuring Gateways

-The Sail Operator does not deploy Ingress or Egress Gateways.
+The sail-operator does not deploy Ingress or Egress Gateways.
 Gateways are not part of the control plane.
 As a security best-practice, Ingress and Egress Gateways should be deployed in a different namespace than the namespace that contains the control plane.